cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-24-cytoscape-electron.md

 - `#full` is used in `index.html` for creating the flexbox that the rest of the graph (and buttons) are within.
 The `height` property deserves mentioning; by setting `height: 100vh` we'll use the full height of the window Electron created for us.
 - `#cy` is our normal Cytoscape.js container, although here we've also set `flex-grow: 1` which will grow the Cytoscape.js container to all remaining space after the input area is laid out.
-- `'h1'` will center any text with an `<h1>` tag; in this case, the text "Tutorial 4"
+- `h1` will center any text with an `<h1>` tag; in this case, the text "Tutorial 4"
 - `#loading` will put any element with a `loading` id (i.e. the Font Awesome loading spinner) in the vertical and horizontal center of the page.
-- `.hidden` has expanded from its original purpose of hiding the loading spinner (although it's stil used for this) to also be used for hiding input fields and buttons in `loading.html`.
+- `.hidden` has expanded from its original purpose of hiding the loading spinner (although it's still used for this) to also be used for hiding input fields and buttons in `loading.html`.

-# twitter_api.js
+# <a name="api" />twitter_api.js

 Before I cover the `renderer.js` file we recently `require()`-ed, it's necessary to discuss `twitter_api.js`, which will be used heavily by `renderer.js` to retrieve data from Twitter.
 `twitter_api.js` is relatively complex so I'll cover it in sections.